Stapel Stapel Stapeln Stapeln

 Link

-Dazeland is a work that explores water as a means of treatment and control in the history and present of European psychiatry.
+Dazeland explores water as a means of treatment and control in the history and present of European psychiatric institutions.
 In the work, the element of water serves as a metaphor for discipline and power but it is also depicted as a space of resolution, transformation, and security – a state of incompleteness.
 The changing and fleeing water serves as an analogy for the ever-shifting nature of historical narrative: The experiences of silenced positions trespass the surface through the demonstration of stigmas and power structures.

 Video stills